KAZABUILD/KAZABUILD/backend/README.md

   - `Content` -> string storing the html text in the message
   - `Title` -> string storing the title of the message
   - `SentAt` -> date object storing when the message has been sent
-  - `IsRead` -> bool storing whether the message weas read by the user
+  - `IsRead` -> bool storing whether the message was read by the user
   - `ParentMessageId` -> nullable GUID storing which message is being replied to
   - `MessageType` -> Enum storing type of the message
   - `DatabaseEntryAt` -> date object storing when the entry was created in the database